To a Skylark: Influence

 A Eurasian skylark (Alauda arvensis) singing.

 Thomas Hardy wrote the poem "Shelley's Skylark" which referenced the work in 1887 after a trip to Leghorn or Livorno, Italy: "The dust of the lark that Shelley heard."

 The 1941 comic play Blithe Spirit by Noël Coward takes its title from the opening line: "Hail to thee, blithe Spirit! / Bird thou never wert".

 In 1894, music by British composer Arthur Thomas was set to verses from the work in the composition The Swan and the Skylark: Cantata orchestrated by Sir Charles Villiers Stanford.

 The poem was quoted in the 1979 musical Shelley which was written and directed by Moma Murphy with music composed by Ralph Martell.

 In 2004, Mark Hierholzer set the lyrics to music in a score for chorus with keyboard accompaniment entitled "Ode to a Skylark".

 In 2006, American composer Kevin Mixon wrote a score for band with an eponymous title based on the poem.
 Mixon explained: "I wanted to capture the exuberance in Shelley's To a Skylark."

 The UK Royal Mail issued a postage stamp on 7 April 2020 commemorating Percy Bysshe Shelley's "To a Skylark" as part of a series of ten stamps on The Romantic Poets.
+The stamp featured these lines from the poem: "Higher still and higher/From the earth thou springest/Like a cloud of fire".

+On November 2, 2022, Julie Cooper released a classical crossover song as a single on Signum Records which set the lyrics of the poem to music which she composed.
+It was sung by a mother-son duo, featuring soprano Grace Davidson and her treble son, Joshua Davidson, with harpist Camilla Pay and the Oculus Ensemble.
+It was released on the Oculus album.